shaniklein/Multi-Threaded-Book-Store-Management/README.md

   1. Building a simple Micro-Service framework.
   2. Implementing an online books store application on top of this framework.

+ The implementation of the book store is multi-threaded , meaning the solution includes synchronization, avoiding deadlocks or liveness while keeping the program correctness and consistency .

  More explanation about the assignment can be found in [Assigment Specification](https://github.com/shaniklein/SPL191-Assignment-2/blob/main/Assignment%20Specification.pdf)

   ### Testing the assignment